James McIntosh (food writer)

-Robert James McIntosh (born 16 May 1978) is a Northern Irish food writer and television chef.
+Robert James McIntosh (born 16 May 1978) is a food writer and television chef from Northern Ireland.
 He is working with Northern Ireland tourism and food producer interests to promote Northern Ireland produce.
-He has published several food-themed books, write for culinary magazines, and was featured in a food-themed documentary that was produced and aired in China.
+He has published several food-themed books, writes for culinary magazines, and was featured in a food-themed documentary that was produced and aired in China.
 McIntosh has made frequent appearances on Chinese television as a 'celebrity chef'.

 Early life

 James McIntosh was born and raised on a farm in the townland of Ballylisk in Northern Ireland.
-His father was a farmer and his mother a Home Economics Teacher.
-He was educated at Moyallon Primary School, Tandragee Junior High School and Portadown College.
+His father was a farmer and his mother a home economics teacher.
+He was educated at Moyallon Primary School, Tandragee Junior High School, and Portadown College.

-McIntosh left school at age 18 with 9 GCSE and 3 A-Level qualifications and went to the Northern Ireland Hotel and Catering College, a part of the University of Ulster (now demolished) where he earned a Higher National Diploma in Food, Consumer and Marketing Management.
+McIntosh left school at age 18 with 9 GCSE and 3 A-Level qualifications.
+He then went to the Northern Ireland Hotel and Catering College, a part of the University of Ulster (now demolished), where he earned a Higher National Diploma in Food, Consumer and Marketing Management.
 Upon graduation, McIntosh moved to Scotland and graduated in 2000 with Masters of Arts in Food and Welfare Studies home economics at Duncan of Jordonstone College, University of Dundee.

 Career

 McIntosh studied at Portadown College.
-He moved to London after university and became a Development Technologist for Ferndale Foods.
-Later he moved to Le Cordon Bleu cookery school in London where he wrote cookery books and student courses for Le Cordon Bleu schools globally.
-In 2002 he moved to the UK Good Housekeeping Institute for Good Housekeeping Magazine.
-His role as a Consumer Researcher was to develop and follow stringent domestic appliance criteria to test household appliances, both for the magazine and for independent clients.
-In 2004 McIntosh started his freelance career, initially with a job share as a Home Economist for Nestlé in Croydon.
+He moved to London after university and became a development technologist for Ferndale Foods.
+He later moved to Le Cordon Bleu cookery school in London, where he wrote cookery books and student courses for Le Cordon Bleu schools globally.
+In 2002, he moved to the UK Good Housekeeping Institute for Good Housekeeping Magazine, where he developed domestic appliance criteria to test household appliances, both for the magazine and for independent clients.
+In 2004, McIntosh started his freelance career with a job share as a Home Economist for Nestlé in Croydon.
 He founded the London-based home economics company Whisk.